 Need travel insurance?

-We partner with Wanderwell, a B-Corp Certified provider who can offer both Travel Medical and Trip Protection coverage.
+We partner with Wanderwell, a Certified B Corp Certified provider who can offer both types of coverage we have shared in this blog article.
 If you choose to purchase through Wanderwell, you can buy the trip protection directly from our Traverse Journeys partner page by clicking here, and a portion of your purchase will be donated to WeForest through 1% For the Planet to aid with carbon offset for your trip.
-With Wanderwell, the Safe Travels Journey and Safe Travels Voyager plans each meet our minimum requirements for coverage.
+Double check that the plan you purchase through Wanderwell meets our minimum requirements for coverage for your trip.
 Plan inclusions and eligibility vary by resident state of the traveler.